rougin/describe/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-Gets information of a table schema from a database in PHP
+Gets information of a table schema from a database in PHP.

 ## Install